Jacob1TmAltacc/Jacob1TmAltacc/README.md

-This is just @Jacob1Tm 's alt account mainly for school
+This is just [@Jacob1Tm](https://github.com/Jacob1Tm)'s alt account mainly to do some things from school